Thayvee/thayvee.github.io/aboutme.md

 ---
 layout: page
-title: Know me
+title: Lets "talk" a little
-subtitle: Want to know me a little better?
+subtitle: My experience as a programmer
 show-avatar: true
 ---